Setting school holiday dates

 Besides the regular holidays, schools are allowed to schedule a number of extra days off.
 For example, the May holiday may be extended to 2 weeks.
 Many schools are also closed on the Friday after Ascension Day (a public holiday which always falls on a Thursday).
 All days off are listed in the school’s prospectus.

 School holiday dates: as inclusive as possible

 When setting school holiday dates, the Ministry of Education, Culture and Science tries to balance everyone’s interests.
 So it always consults the tourist industry, parents’ associations and the primary and secondary education councils.

 In the interests of pupils, holidays are spread evenly through the school year, at intervals of between 7 and 8 weeks.
 For instance, if the summer holiday ends late in your region (at the end of August or beginning of September), the autumn break in that region will usually start later too.

 Regional summer holiday dates

 The summer holiday dates are set by region.
 These dates vary from one year to another.
-In the region with the earliest starting-date, pupils usually begin their holiday in week 28.
-In the region with the latest starting-date, pupils usually end their summer holiday in week 35.

 Each region has early or late summer holidays two years running.
 Switching after one year could make the changeover difficult for pupils, because the school year would be either too long or too short.
 This system ensures that the school year is the same length everywhere in the country.